KangOl/vim-pudb/README.rst

 ``let g:pudb_sign = 'B>'``

-The highlight group of the sign in the sign colum can be defined with ``g:pudb_highlight`` (default ``'error'``):
+The highlight group of the sign in the sign column can be defined with ``g:pudb_highlight`` (default ``'error'``):

 ``let g:pudb_highlight = 'error'``